How the Prophesied Judgment Is Related to Wisdom

 Furthermore, even though the Bible contains the idea that unrepentant sinners will be "written out of the Book of Life," the son of man does not believe that anyone is "sent to hell for eternity."
 The God he knows is firm but merciful and forgiving, like a good parent.
 And part of his mission is to comfort those who are repentant and contrite and have changed their ways to deserve forgiveness.

 A soul, once having come into being, is such for eternity.
 As Jesus said, "Before Abraham was, I am."
 Jesus was speaking as the original soul, the Ancient One, the Oversoul.
-He knew he spoke for the one "which was, is, and shall always be."
+He knew he spoke for the Holy One "which was, is, and shall always be."

 He knows that our God "corrects" loved ones especially.
 For good parenting requires both rewarding and correcting children, giving positive reinforcement and encouragement as well as consequential chastisement.
 For God and the Spirit of truth nourishes our heart but prunes our ego, and sometimes corrects us in very mysterious ways.
 And we can become aware of them without being superstitious.